 Over many centuries, Lake Nipissing and the French River have seen a progression of methods of waterway travel.
-Before roads and highways criss-crossed North America, a vast network of lakes and rivers were the highways of the time, linking all of present-day Ontario to the rest of the continent.
+Before roads criss-crossed North America, the vast network of lakes and rivers were the highways of the time, linking all of present-day Ontario to the rest of the continent .
 Travel by canoe by various First Nations peoples provided extensive hunting and trade opportunities before European contact.

 There were untold numbers of canoes built in the local area.
 Canoe builders documented in Wayne LeBelle's book Dokis - Since Time Immemorial included Felix Lariviere, who lived at Sand Bay, and his father.
 An example of a canoe built in Dokis by Felix Lariviere can be viewed by clicking here.

 French River 1910

 Sturgeon River at Lake Nipissing circa 1907

 Steam engines were first invented in the late 1700s, and the first steamboat used on Lake Nipissing was the Inter Ocean in 1881.
 Steam boats became essential tools in the quickly developing logging industry.

 In the late 1800s, the well-known lumber baron, J.R.
 Booth, orchestrated the movement of pine timbers from the Restoule area down to Lake Nipissing and across to Callander, where the timber was taken by train to Lake Nosbonsing and down the Mattawa to the Ottawa River and the mills further downstream.
 There were also local mills such as at Franks Bay on Lake Nipissing.